lieuzhenghong/programming-practice/project_talk_template.md

 ### Why it was impressive/ why it was important

+- Increased number of active users by 25% in a month
+- Got the CEO of the company to renew the contract with Inzura

 ### What was the architecture?

 There are four key parts of this pipeline:

-    Inzura server that contained customer data
+1. Inzura server that contained customer data (so we know who is using the app)
-    NGINX server to log clicked SMSes
+2. NGINX server to log clicked SMSes
-    PostgreSQL database to log customer data and status of all SMSes sent Multi-armed-bandit code to calculate the optimal number of each SMS to send
+3. PostgreSQL database to log customer data and status of all SMSes sent
+4. Multi-armed-bandit code to calculate the optimal number of each SMS to send

 #### Diagram